tinySCPI-S25-24/tinySCPI_Ultra/docs/Commands.md

 		arguments: [id:0-2]
 		Dumps all information related to trace data, id 0 for temporary data, 1 for stored trace, 2 for measurement.

+	TNF(TinySA Noise Figure) [frequency of signal]
+		arguments: [frequency of signal]
+		Measures the tinySA NOISE FIGURE at the specified frequency.

+	ANF(Amp Noise Figure) [frequency of signal]
+		arguments: [frequency of signal]
+		Measures the NOISE FIGURE of an amplifier.
 ```

 ## Config Subtree